Professional Football League (LFP)

 2024

-The LFP chooses Sami to support professional football clubs in their decarbonization
+The LFP chooses Sami to accompany professional football clubs in their decarbonization

-In this testimony, Mathilde Chamak, CSR Project Manager at the Professional Football League, discusses the collective decarbonization approach implemented by the LFP and the partnership established with Sami in order to build a methodological guide and offer carbon accounting training for professional clubs.
+In this testimony, Mathilde Chamak, Head of RSE projects at the Professional Football League, looks back at the collective decarbonization approach implemented by the LFP and the partnership established with Sami to build a methodological guide and propose training in carbon accounting for professional clubs.

 Methodological protocol for clubs